What's new about what you're making? Why is it necessary?

 According to the Selig Center for Economic Growth, Black Americans hold $1 trillion in spending power.
 This figure is only projected to increase.

-The Greenwood Project is a strategic investment because many Black entrepreneurs have brilliant, billion dollar ideas that have never ever had a chance to grow- until now.
-We find “diamonds in the rough” and invest in them.
+The Greenwood Project is a strategic investment because many Black entrepreneurs have brilliant and valuable ideas that have never had a chance to grow- until now.
+This may be your opportunity to possibly invest in a diamond in the rough.

 Demographically, White males have controlled access to venture capital investments for 83 years, offering only 1% to Black founders over the last 5 years.
-As of May 16, 2016, it is legal to fund and build our own startups, and return the profits to our middle-class investors for the first time since 1933.
+As of May 16, 2016, all U.S. investors can invest in start-ups and potentially participate in their success.

 If Black Entrepreneurs have such great ideas, why aren't there more success stories?